Family feuds in the United States: Lee–Peacock

 The Lee–Peacock feud took place in the four-corners area of the Texas counties of Fannin, Grayson, Collin, and Hunt.
-It became a local, four-year extension of the American Civil War - lasting from 1867 to 1871 - in which an estimated 50 men lost their lives.
+It became a local, four-year extension of the American Civil War - lasting from 1867 to 1871 - in which an estimated 50 men died.

 When the war broke out, a resident of the area, Bob Lee, immediately joined the Confederate Army, leaving his wife, three children, and his home in the care of his father Daniel.
 Near the end of the war, word reached Lee that a Union sympathizer, Lewis Peacock, had set up an organization in his home which was actively working for the protection of blacks and Union sympathizers.
-This was "The Union League", in Pilot Grove, Texas, less than seven miles from Lee's home.
+This was the "Union League", in Pilot Grove, Texas, less than seven miles from Lee's home.
 By the time that Lee and other ex-Confederate soldiers of the area returned to their homes in northeast Texas, the region was already roiling in conflict, as most area residents resented the intrusion of the Reconstruction soldiers stationed throughout the state.

 Lee's doctor was murdered by Hugh Hudson, another Peacock sympathizer, and the feud immediately escalated.
 Hudson, the doctor's killer, was himself quickly killed, as were other combatants.
 Many were wounded, including Peacock.
 By the summer of 1868, the conflict had become so heated that Peacock requested help from the federal government, which promptly posted a $1,000 reward for Bob Lee's capture.
 The U.S. Cavalry, acting on a tip from an informant, shot Lee down on May 24, 1869; however, the fighting still continued.
-It wasn't until Lewis Peacock was himself killed, on June 13, 1871, that the feud ended.
+It was not until Lewis Peacock was himself killed, on June 13, 1871, that the feud ended.